nwkrauss/sql-data-warehouse-project/README.md

 # Data Warehouse and Analytics Project
 Welcome to my **Data Warehouse and Analytics Project** repository!
 This project demonstrates a comprehensive data warehousing and analytics solution while highlighting industry best practices.
-I have created this project with instruction by Baraa Khatib Salkini via his course on Udemy, *Building a Modern Data Warehouse: Data Engineering Bootcamp*
+I have created this project with instruction by Baraa Khatib Salkini via his course on Udemy, *Building a Modern Data Warehouse: Data Engineering Bootcamp*.

 ## Project Overview
 The project involves: